-Valentine’s Day is fast approaching, and it’s usually a very busy day for many small businesses, especially retailers, restaurants and florists.
-Here are some small business marketing ideas to help you increase foot traffic on February 14 this year.
+Here are some small business marketing ideas to help you increase foot traffic on 14 February this year.

 How Australians spend Valentine’s Day